BECI: Boost Instantly Your Business in Brussels

 You can find the BECI offices at Avenue Louise 500, 1050 Bruxelles, Belgium.
 BECI also has a Google My Business page where they have excellent ratings and where you can leave a review.

 Link with CONNECTS

-BECI joined CONNECTS in 2017.
-Since then, members of BECI have been able to access thousands of opportunities across the world.
+In 2017, BECI was one of the first Chambers to join CONNECTS.
+Since then, members of BECI have been able to access thousands of business opportunities across the world.

 We also have a range of partners whom we are in constant communication with to improve the platform.

-If you are doing business in Belgium, you might also be interested in reading our article about Voka (the Flemish Chamber of Commerce) and CCI Wallonie (the Walloon Chamber of Commerce) or have a read of our article that gives an overview of the different chambers in Belgium.
+If you are doing business in Belgium, you can be interested in our article about Voka (the Flemish Chamber of Commerce).
+Or, you can read our article on CCI Wallonie (the Walloon Chamber of Commerce).

 You can also read our article that gives an overview of the different Chambers in Belgium.